onesimus-systems/dandelion/README.md

 v4.4.0

 - Lots of under the hood changes
-- Mainly bug fix and optimazation
+- Mainly bug fix and optimization

 v4.3.1